Security, Safety and Reporting Building Issues

 You can email @email or phone 70087 to contact the FM helpdesk to report general building issues and matters.
 The FM helpdesk service is open 8am-5pm Monday to Friday.
 You can also report issues to reception who will inform the FM helpdesk or local FM staff as appropriate person.
 Should you need to see the FM staff in person the local team are based in S0.43.
 There are also FM staff based in N0.20 which is the site wide ROQ FM office.
 To report an emergency issue, particularly out of hours, please phone (out of hours the phone number redirects to the primary key holders, security services, who will in turn contact relevant people).

 Lost University cards

-Please immediately report lost university cards to email@example.com.
-A replacement card can be requested through the personnel staff in S0.11 and S0.13 at a cost of about £10.
+Please immediately report lost university cards to @email.
+A replacement card for a staff member can be requested through the personnel staff in S0.11 and S0.13 at a cost of about £10.
+Replacement cards for students are issued via their college.
 Reception can issue a short term temporary card for building and office access or arrange for someone to let you in to your office as appropriate.

 Any found items should be handed in to reception.
 Items can be reclaimed by attending reception with proof of identity and a suitable level of information about the lost item.

 Out of operational hours if there is an urgent incident in the building please contact Security Services who are the primary key holders for the building and who will also liaise with other key holders and contacts as appropriate depending on the issue.